 Number of kills (minus Jason, ugh): 27

 Originality of kills: The MPAA’s longstanding vendetta against the Friday the 13th series reached its zenith with the merciless, comprehensive defanging of JGtH’s theatrical cut, so this category depends almost entirely on whether you watch the rated or unrated version.
-Neither is at all stellar – and I’d like to personally thank Warner Bros. for including the wrong one only in the otherwise comprehensive 2013 blu-ray collection – but the unrated version at least boasts one of the series’ very best individual set pieces, offering up some unsubtle commentary on the perils of unprotected sex as “Jason” interrupts a couple, mid-flagrante dilecto, by splitting open their pup tent, among other things, with a railroad spike.
+Neither is at all stellar – and I’d like to personally congratulate Warner Bros. for including the wrong one only in the otherwise comprehensive 2013 blu-ray collection (Scream Factory’s beautiful recent box thankfully fixes the omission) – but the unrated version at least boasts one of the series’ very best individual set pieces, offering up some unsubtle commentary on the perils of unprotected sex as “Jason” interrupts a couple, mid-flagrante dilecto, by splitting open their pup tent, among other things, with a railroad spike.
 Everything else is appropriately pitiful – I mean, I guess the massacre at the local diner has its moments – despite “Jason”’s newfound love for, and ninja-like facility with, hand to face combat and a couple of deaths played strictly for laughs.
 Those are indicative of the tone the filmmakers probably meant to channel throughout, before they got swallowed up in all the nonsense of “only a Voorhees can kill him, and only through a Voorhees can he be reborn”.
 Ugh, and quintuple ugh.

 Jason Notes: Unlike the series’ early installments, which at least seem like charming relics of a bygone era, Jason Goes to Hell looks fairly modern and yet has still not aged well at all.
 The further along the series went, the more determined it became to blow Jason up to levels of steroidal absurdity diametrically opposed to his origins as a feral child of the backwoods.
 Since JGtH operates firmly and openly in the realm of magic, not reality, I guess I’m supposed to overlook the abiding weirdness of this incarnation.
 Good bloody luck.
 Along with his appreciable growth in physical size, Jason’s head now has the look of a great mass of tumors with the iconic mask fused to/growing out of it instead of worn in any traditional sense.
-It’s kind of a striking take from afar, though it doesn’t pass close scrutiny, and is shelved for the bulk of the movie anyway whilst Jason possesses the butcher, the baker, and the candlestick maker.
+It’s kind of a striking take from afar, though it doesn’t pass close scrutiny, and is shelved for the bulk of the movie anyway whilst Jason possesses the butcher, the baker, and the candlestick maker instead.
 Fun fact: This is the first applicable Friday sequel ever to not reveal Jason’s face during its endgame, and, frankly, I’m grateful, since I have no doubt they would have royally screwed that up too.

 Final Word: Notion-sickness.
 (1/4 stars)